Looking for LED Lights to Use on the Job Site? Read our Guide First!

-LED Lights for the Job Site: What to Consider
+LED Lights for the Job Site: Do You Need Portability?

 Most Pros are going to pick LED lights that travel with you every day.
-This not only protects against job site thieves but also allows for repositioning throughout the course of a day…or night.
+This protects against job site theft.
+It also lets you reposition the light throughout the day…or night.
 This keeps the light exactly where you need it.

 Cordless and hybrid power options are sexy right now, but they come with a cost.
 Most of the major manufacturers have at least some options, and Milwaukee goes deep in their line.
 If you want to go cordless, start by seeing whether your current cordless tool brand covers your needs or if you need to branch out.

 Cordless definitely brings convenience, but corded power still wins on run-time.
 Yes, there’s more setup time to run those cords to the generator or outlet.
 On the other hand, if you need large amounts of light output all day/night long, AC power has your back.

 Bigger is better, right?
 And more lumens always beats fewer lumens…Well, maybe.

 For example, a 500-watt halogen light puts out roughly 10,000 lumens.
 That may equate to a 120W LED lamp system.

 Here’s a great resource to help you decide how many lumens you need to replace your old lights.
 Just punch in the watt rating of your old light and select the type from the drop-down menu.
 The calculator then tells you how approximately how many lumens it was producing.

 If you’re keeping up with LED lighting trends, you’ll often see labels with “5000K” or “Daylight”.
 This approximates the color temperature with the sun directly overhead.
 More importantly, this describes a white without much blue or yellow coloration.
-For electricians, it helps ensure that you seeing wire colors correctly.
-Painters use them these lights to accurately see what paint colors will look like in neutral light.
+For electricians, it helps ensure that you’re seeing wire colors correctly.
+Painters also use these lights to accurately see what paint colors will look like in natural light.

-For the majority of Pros in the construction industry, the accuracy of the color isn’t as big of a deal to do your job well.
-We do, however, find it to be a comfortable light for your eyes to work in.
+For the majority of Pros in the construction industry, the accuracy of the color isn’t a big deal.
+You can get your work done under 3500K as easy as 5000K.
+We do, however, find certain color temperatures to be more comfortable—particularly at night.